 New college students (this includes students who have earned dual credit) should first attend their New Student Orientation (NSO) where they will meet with a First Year Experience Specialist/Advisor to learn more about JJC and be provided course suggestions.

 Dependent on your needs you may be eligible for a walk-in, a priority block advising appointment, or an appointment.
 Contact the Counseling Department for availability.

 Many JJC programs also have Faculty Advisors who assist students in their area of expertise.

 New Students with Earned Credits

 Students transferring to JJC from another college/university (transfer with 12 credit hours or more including successful completion of English and Math requirements) can call the Counseling Department to schedule an appointment with a Counselor.
-There are also transfer planning resources available on the Transfer Information site.
+There are also transfer planning resources available on the Transfer Information page.

 Educational Planning and Academic Advising